kennedy0527/KTube/README.md

 # Functionality

+- Google Sign In
 - Youtube Backgorund Music
 - Dark Mode
+- Automatically change app icon by theme (light & dark)
-- import playlist from youtube by Youtube API and Playlist URL
+- Import playlist from youtube by Youtube API and Playlist URL
-- save your favorite video anytime
+- Save your favorite video anytime (favorites list)

+# TODO

+- sort favorites list to any position you want, not only reverse it
+- performance improve, especially `Flatlist`
+- Maybe fully abandon to use Youtube Data API because it's useless..., need to find a way to get playlist data

+# Found Issue

+- App in background (video stop) for long time, can not be able to restart video from the control center.

+if you found any issue please let me know, thanks

 # Why